Autodesk/synthesis/README.md

 ## Contact

 If you have any questions about Synthesis or the Immersion Program, you can contact us through email ([frc@autodesk.com](mailto:frc@autodesk.com)).
-Additionally please reach out through our [community discord](https://www.discord.gg/hHcF9AVgZA).
+Additionally, please reach out through our [community discord](https://www.discord.gg/hHcF9AVgZA).
 It's the best way to get in touch with not only the community, but Synthesis' current development team.

 ## [License](/LICENSE.txt)